LaviniaMasini/ArquillianTutorial/README.md

 [![Coverage Status](https://coveralls.io/repos/github/LaviniaMasini/ArquillianTutorial/badge.svg?branch=master)](https://coveralls.io/github/LaviniaMasini/ArquillianTutorial?branch=master)

-This is a tutorial that explain how to use Arquillian to implement integration tests with EJB, CDI and JPA
+This is a tutorial that explains how to use Arquillian to implement integration tests with EJB, CDI and JPA and Arquillian Drone for functional tests